 Answer: No. However, faith-based and community organizations are eligible to compete with other organizations for government grants and contracts.
 State and Federal programs often have different eligibility requirements for their programs, which you should consult before applying.
 However, the fact that your organization is faith-based will not exclude you from participation in these programs.

 Answer: AmeriCorps is a national service program that engages Americans of all ages and backgrounds in intensive service to address education, poverty, health, disaster relief, and other critical issues.
 Among other accomplishments, AmeriCorps members last year mobilized 3.4 million community volunteers, and educated, mentored or served more than 3.5 million disadvantaged youth nationally.
 Since the program’s inception in 1994, more than 800,000 men and women have provided more than 1.4 billion hours of service to their communities and country through AmeriCorps.

 AmeriCorps is a national service program administered by the Corporation for National and Community Service, a federal agency that engages more than 5 million Americans in service each year and administers President Obama’s national service initiative United We Serve.
 Interested individuals can learn about available opportunities and apply online by visiting NationalService.gov.

 Answer: Volunteer centers match volunteers with meaningful opportunities at local non-profit organizations.
 They promote volunteerism and recognize volunteers in their communities.
 Many offer training to non-profit staff to more effectively work with volunteers.

 Answer: Since the program’s inception, more than 12,000 Indiana residents have given 16 million hours of service and have qualified for Segal AmeriCorps Education Awards totaling more than $36 million.

-Answer: Nominations for the 2015 Serve Indiana Awards for Excellence will be open in the Spring of 2015.
+Answer: Nominations for the 2020 Serve Indiana Awards for Excellence will be open in the Fall of 2019.
 Interested persons may visit the Serve Indiana Awards web page to learn more.